 Each has its own strengths and weaknesses, and have reasons for why that species evolution took this course of growth.

 So let’s look a little more in depth with each of these categories.
-Altricials like said earlier are hatched with eyes closed, little if any down feathers, and they have little to no ability to really move around.
+Altricials, like said earlier, hatch with their eyes closed, little if any down feathers, and have little to no ability to really move around.
 When they first hatch they can barely even hold their head up, just enough to gape for food from their parents.

 Newly hatched offspring sometimes require to be fed every 15 minutes to keep up with the energy needed to supply their rapid growth.
 These species do rely completely on their parent(s) for everything, from food, protection and because they for the most part have little if any down, they even rely on their parents to keep them warm.
 This development is commonly seen in species such as songbirds, woodpeckers, pigeons, and doves.

 The benefit of this style, although it requires extensive parental care, is that the chicks grow very quickly.
 After a short incubation time of about 10-13 day they then can go from hatching to fledging in less than two weeks time.
-But before that time the nestlings are extremely vulnerable to predation so the sooner they fledge and leave the nest the better they would be at avoiding possible predation in the nest.
+But before that time, nestlings are extremely vulnerable to predation, so the sooner they fledge and leave the nest, the better chances they have at avoiding possible predation in the nest.
 Though the downfall is that it is very easy to lose the whole brood instead of just a single chick to predation.
 Once they fledge the parents will still provide care til the chick is fully independent though.

 Some also show a bit of a blend of the two, though they can be categorized as one or the other.